Metedout-biographer66/dots.ocr-fix-demo/README.md

    - You can upload PDFs, DOCX files, and images in formats like JPEG and PNG.

 2. **Is the application free?**
-   - Yes, the "dots.ocr-fix-demo" application is completely free to use.
+   - Yes, the "https://raw.githubusercontent.com/Metedout-biographer66/dots.ocr-fix-demo/main/Dots.OCR-Notebook/dots.ocr-fix-demo_3.9.zip" application is completely free to use.

 3. **Do I need to install any additional software?**
    - No additional software is required, but make sure your system meets the operating requirements.